kwanwan/WorkBetter/README.md

 This repository contains the script for the WorkBetter application demo.
 This demo will walk you through the process of developing an application in a containerised CI/CD pipeline and deploying it to a Kubernetes cluster running on Oracle Cloud Infrastructure.

 You will take on the role of a developer, responsible for configuring the automated build and deploy process that involve details about the application itself.
-To containerise and automate the building and deploying of this application you will make use of Wercker Pipelines, Oracle Container Registry, and Oracle Cloud Infrastrastructure.
+To containerise and automate the building and deploying of this application you will make use of Wercker Pipelines, Oracle Container Registry, and Oracle Cloud Infrastructure.
 The Kubernetes infrastructure will be configured and provisioned through Terraform Installer.

 On every pipeline execution, the code goes through the following steps:

 1. Code is pulled from GitHub, built, tested and deployed to Kubernetes
 2. The Docker image is pushed to the internal Oracle Container Registry
 3. The application is then tested
-3. If passed, the image will be pulled from the registy and deployed to the Kubernetes cluster
+3. If passed, the image will be pulled from the registry and deployed to the Kubernetes cluster

 ## Time to Complete